 Dunedin’s nightspots are up there with the best.
 Mou Very and Inch Bar are the smallest and quirkiest; Copa, Carousel and Toast are generally popular; while Pequeno, Albar and Tonic are favoured by the professional set.

-Hunker down at Scarfie haunts the Starters Bar, ReFuel or Malbas.
+Hunker down at Scarfie haunts the Captain Cook, Starters Bar, ReFuel or Malbas.
 Try the Speight’s Ale House, Emerson's, New New New, the Craic, or the Duke of Wellington for a true pint.

-Dunedin Casino offers a premier experience unrivaled in the entire city for casino entertainment, refreshments and dining.
-The Casino runs though to Cafe D'oro and the Scenic Hotel Southern Cross which offers guests a truely high-class experience during their trip to Dunedin.
+Dunedin Casino offers a premier experience unrivalled in the entire city for casino entertainment, refreshments and dining.
+The Casino runs though to Cafe D'oro and the Scenic Hotel Southern Cross which offers guests a truly high-class experience during their trip to Dunedin.

 Dunedin is New Zealand’s independent music incubator, and birthplace of the Dunedin Sound.
 The University of Otago's Radio One station provides information about local nightlife entertainment and events.
 You can also catch a live act during O-Week, or at the fabled Captain Cook.